Projects per year

 Trustee and Board Member, Chartered Institute of Library and Information Professionals1 Jan 2014 → 31 Dec 2016

-Communicating patron rights and responsibilities transparently: creating a model internet acceptable use policy for UK public librariesRobinson, E. & McMenemy, D., 27 May 2021, (Accepted/In press) In: Public Library Quarterly.
-40 p.
+Communicating patron rights and responsibilities transparently: creating a model internet acceptable use policy for UK public librariesRobinson, E. & McMenemy, D., 7 Jul 2021, In: Public Library Quarterly.
+25 p.

 McMenemy, D., 1 Mar 2019

 Supervisor: Buchanan, S. (Supervisor) & Gibb, F. (Supervisor)

 Student thesis: Doctoral Thesis

 McMenemy, David (Recipient), 30 Jun 2006